SolderedElectronics/Soldered-Hacky-Codes/Inkplate_Display_EPD_Active_Area/README.md

 ## Tweaks
 - In the .ino file, near the top, with the OUTLINE_COLOR change the color of the outline box (0 = Black, 7 = White).
 - In the .ino file, near the top, with the OUTLINE_SIZE set the thickness of the outline box (in pixels).
-- In the .ino file, near the top, with the SQUARE_SIZE set the size of the squares in the four corners (in pixels).
+- In the .ino file, in the Serial.begin(115200) change the baud rate (currently set to 115200 bauds).

 # Notes
-- No notes.
+- This code only works for ESP32.
+To use it with the Arduino, EEPROM.begin() does not have any arguments, and EEPROM.commit() must be removed.